Rainbow-Dreamer/esi_maker/README.md

 # info: other information, string

 # name_dict: a dictionary which keys are audio file names without extension,
-# values are audio file names with exntesion
+# values are audio file names with extension
 ```